-Investments which are classified as available for sale are subsequently measured at fair value.
+Investments which are classified as available for sale are initially recognized at fair value including direct and incremental transaction costs and subsequently measured at fair value, except for unquoted equity securities where fair value cannot be reliably measured which are carried at cost.
 For an available for sale investment where the fair value has not been hedged, any gain or loss arising from a change in its fair value is recognized in other comprehensive income.
-On de-recognition, any cumulative gain or loss previously recognized in other comprehensive income is included in the consolidated income statement.
+On derecognition or impairment, any cumulative gain or loss previously recognized in other comprehensive income is reclassified in the consolidated income statement.